SimpleCodeByElmir/Python/README.md

 # Python3-Programming
-This repository contains My Python3-programming scripts.
+This repository contains my projects on Python3.